 We recognise that the role of parents and carers in supporting their children to learn about relationships, health and sex is vital.
 We intend to give parents and carers every opportunity to understand what we are teaching in the relationships, health and sex education curriculum, and to be consulted with, and offer feedback on, the curriculum content and delivery.
-We do this in a variety of ways: workshops, information hours, the school app (Piota), the school website (www.heathhayesacademy.co.uk), newsletters, open evenings and social media.
+Curriculum information is shared via the school website, the school app (Piota), through parent consultation and open evenings.
 Any general queries regarding the delivery of relationships, health and sex education should be directed in the first instance to the class teacher.